tatounee/Para/README.md

 # :warning: Little PC

-If you try to generate full sentences of anagrams, you will need a lot of RAM.
+If you try to generate full sentences of anagrams (i.e. no --justword), you will need a lot of RAM.
 In my PC with 16 Go I can't search for sentence more than 13 characters.